This post may contain affiliate links. Please read our disclosure policy.

 When considering a vegetarian or more plant-focused diet, many people are concerned that they won’t be able to eat enough protein.
 It is true that meat is an easy efficient source of protein, but you may be surprised to find out that quite a few plant foods naturally contain protein as well.
 For example, a large variety of nuts, seeds, beans, and legumes as well as dairy and eggs can provide sufficient levels of protein if consumed regularly.
 However, if you are looking for a direct protein substitute or something to replace the texture of meat, then here are a few suggestions.

 Made from soybeans and a traditional staple in many Asian cuisines, tofu is naturally high in protein and a healthy alternative to meat.
 Though it may have an acquired texture for some people, it is a perfect base for seasoning and does a great job of soaking up flavorsome marinades and spice rubs.
-With different types of tofu available, silken tofu is great for sauces and creamy desserts while firm tofu is sturdy enough to withstand frying, baking, and poaching, making it a versatile and suitable meat substitute in a range of dishes.
+With different types of tofu available, silken tofu is great for sauces and creamy desserts while firm tofu is sturdy enough to withstand frying, baking, and poaching, making it a versatile and suitable meat substitute in a range of dishes. |

 Also soy-based, tempeh is made from fermented whole soybeans giving it a distinct texture and nutty flavor.
-Seasoned well, it can be a great meat alternative for breakfast sandwiches or as a crispy topping for baked potatoes or nachos.
+Seasoned well, it can be a great meat alternative for breakfast sandwiches or as a crispy topping for baked potatoes or nachos. |

 Often believed to have a similar texture to chicken, seitan is made from wheat protein making it a direct source of protein for a vegetarian diet.
 Many brands use seitan as a base for their meat alternative products meaning you can find many chicken, bacon, sausage, and burger substitutes made from this unusual protein source.
-If you are feeling adventurous, you can also buy vital wheat gluten and make your own seitan at home, though it is quite labor-intensive.
+If you are feeling adventurous, you can also buy vital wheat gluten and make your own seitan at home, though it is quite labor-intensive. |

 Releasing their first "plant-based meats" back in 2012, Beyond Meat has been one of the few companies to develop a meat alternative that actually tastes like meat!
 With its range of burger patties, ground mince, and "pork-style" sausages, you cook their products the same way you would cook the real meat versions.
 This makes Beyond Meat a less intimidating substitute for those still experimenting with going vegetarian.
-Beyond Meat is also soy and gluten-free, making it a great alternative if tofu, tempeh, and seitan don’t work for you.
+Beyond Meat is also soy and gluten-free, making it a great alternative if tofu, tempeh, and seitan don’t work for you. |

 Very similar to Beyond Meat, Impossible Foods has created a meat alternative that is extremely similar to the real thing.
-Claiming that their burgers and mince alternatives even "bleed" like meat, as well as contain exactly the same amount of protein as conventional meat, Impossible Meat is a perfect substitute if you are still struggling to give up meat and are craving that savory meaty taste and texture.
+Claiming that their burgers and mince alternatives even "bleed" like meat, as well as contain exactly the same amount of protein as conventional meat, Impossible Meat is a perfect substitute if you are still struggling to give up meat and are craving that savory meaty taste and texture. | |

 Jackfruit is a large Asian fruit that can be found in cans in American supermarkets.
 It has become a popular substitute for pulled pork and shredded chicken because it has a similar texture and can be easily seasoned or marinated.
-Though because there is no protein in jackfruit, it should be seen as a good source of fiber rather than a substitute for meat.
+However because there is no protein in jackfruit, it should be seen as a good source of fiber rather than a substitute for meat. |

 Gardein is a product line of meat-free foods made by Conagra Brands.
-They creates meat-like fibers from vegetables.
-Ingredients include proprietary formulations of proteins (slow-cooked soy, wheat and pea), organic flours (kamut, amaranth, millet, quinoa), potato starch, modified vegetable gum, organic beet fibers, and carrot fibers.
+They create meat-like fibers from vegetables.
+Ingredients include proprietary formulations of proteins (slow-cooked soy, wheat, and pea), organic flours (kamut, amaranth, millet, quinoa), potato starch, modified vegetable gum, organic beet fibers, and carrot fibers.
+Gardein has a large variety of products and is a great substitute if you are still struggling to give up meat.
+Despite being healthier than eating meat and being cholesterol, trans, and saturated fat free, their are still processed food products that should not be eaten excessively. |

 SAMPLE VEGETARIAN MEAL PLAN